hcho3/spmat_reader_cuda/README.md

 cudaMalloc(&spdp, sizeof(SparseMatrixDevice));
 cudaMemcpy(spdp, &spd, sizeof(SparseMatrixDevice), cudaMemcpyHostToDevice);
 ```
-AWe still have to remeber to copy both the structure and its member arrays, but
+We still have to remember to copy both the structure and its member arrays, but
 the use of constructor helps keep the code short.

 **Copy a matrix (CSR layout) to GPU memory:**